 Allan is a member of the Legal Committee of NORML.
-He has attended every NORML annual legal defense seminar in Key West, Florida, since 2001 except for 2010, most recently attending in December 2018.
+He attended every NORML annual legal defense seminar in Key West, Florida, from 2001 through December 2021, except for 2010.
+(There was no seminar in 2020.)
 Allan helped found NORML-NJ.
 He drafted and filed its Articles of Incorporation.
 He is a former director of, and now serves in an advisory capacity for CMMNJ.

 Allan belongs to the New Jersey State Bar Association.
 He is a past chair of its Criminal Law Section as well as of its Municipal Court Practice Section.
 In 2006, Allan delivered a lecture to the Annual Meeting of the New Jersey State Bar Association, in Atlantic City.
 His topic was, Courtroom Challenges to Laboratory Identification of Marijuana.
 As a Senior Instructor with Garden State Continuing Legal Education Services, Allan has lectured to lawyers throughout New Jersey on defense of persons charged with marijuana and marijuana-related offenses.
 Allan has also been a guest lecturer in criminology courses at Rutgers University.

 Allan is a member of the National Association of Criminal Defense Lawyers.
 He is a past member of the Board of Trustees of the Association of Criminal Defense Lawyers of New Jersey.
 He completed a three-year term as trustee of the Middlesex County Bar Association.
 The February 2005 "New Jersey Lawyers Magazine," published by the New Jersey State Bar Association, featured Allan's article entitled, "Expungement of Criminal Proceedings."